Implementing Laws At-a-Glance

 7. Which national authority has been designated as the competent authority for receiving and investigating whistleblowing concerns and complaints (“Competent Authority”)?

-The Public Prosecutor’s Office.
+The Public Prosecutor’s Office is the Competent Authority.

 8. Does the Competent Authority have specific investigative and enforcement powers?